gibsonma/sim-cyborg/README.md

 Process simulator now behaves differently for Agile and Waterfall.
 If a site has multiple waterfall modules each module can only progress to the next stage in the development cycle once all the other modules are also ready to progress

+Feature #11 - Problem Simulator (updated)

+Problems now occur and display an intervention screen where the player can fix a problem for a cost

 Extra features:

 Buttons have also been added which allow for speedup and slowdown of the game speed based on the user's preference